 - Work-Related Tasks: Does the diagnosis interfere with your ability to perform tasks specific to your job, such as sitting for extended periods, lifting heavy objects, or operating machinery?

-- Cognitive Functions: Are you experiencing memory loss, reduced attention span, or other cognitive impairments that affect your performance at work?
+- Cognitive Functions: Are you experiencing memory loss, reduced attention span, or other cognitive impairments that affect your work performance?

 - Pain Levels and Fatigue: These subjective experiences can profoundly affect functional capabilities, even if they are difficult to quantify.